crashuniverse/grommet/src/js/components/Menu/README.md

 **open**

-Whether the state of the component should be open
+Whether the state of the component should be open.

 ```
 boolean